Background:

 The customer brought in Hindon to provide the ideal replacement braking system.
 Hindon’s vast experience with retrofit applications across a variety of industries made Hindon ideally positioned to support the customer with this unique challenge.

-The existing manually operated foot pedal system needed to be replaced with a system that could be controlled remotely and automated
+The existing manually operated foot pedal system needed to be replaced with an automated system that could be controlled remotely.

 Application Challenges:

-• Dimensional challenges related to matching foot-pedal design to avoid need for further system modifications
+- Dimensional constraints related to matching foot-pedal design to avoid further system modifications

 Solution:

-After assessing the existing brake arrangement, understanding the critical dimensions and operation of the manual foot-pedal system, and reviewing the technical specifications of the winch braking system, Hindon recommended a solution involving electrohydraulic thrusters for the purpose of actuating and automating the old winch braking system.
+After assessing the existing brake arrangement, understanding the critical dimensions and operation of the manual foot-pedal system, and reviewing the technical specifications, Hindon recommended electrohydraulic thrusters for actuating and automating the old winch braking system.

-The electrohydraulic thrusters Hindon specified for provided for use in the application were capable of the ideal stroke and force output required for the application.
-Also critical, the thrusters’ electric actuation was ideal for the customer’s operating environment as they would provide for uninterrupted operation in colder weather.
+The thrusters’ electric actuation was ideal for the customer’s operating environment as they would provide for uninterrupted operation in colder weather.
 The thrusters were equipped with lifting and lowering valves, which provide for adjustable time delays between when power is removed from the thruster and the brake engages and between when the thruster is powered on and the brake releases.
-These adjustable time delays allow for a smooth braking and brake release processes, which was ideal for use on this old winch, as it helps avoid jarring the crane every time the brakes cycle.
+These adjustable time delays allow for a smooth braking and brake release processes, which was ideal for use on this aging winch to avoid jarring the crane each time the brakes cycle.
+These product features combined with the ideal force and stroke specified for the application by Hindon ensured the lasting success of the new braking system.

-From the initial RFQ to technical review and determination of system requirements, to shipment, and ultimate product delivery, the entire process was completed in just six weeks.
-By meeting this timeline and delivering while the ship was still at dock, the customer successfully upgraded the end user’s winch brake with a solution that was simple, cost effective, and suitable for use by the time the ship was ready to set sail.
+From the initial RFQ until product delivery, the entire project was completed in just six weeks.
+By meeting this timeline and delivering while the ship was still docked, the customer successfully upgraded the end user’s winch brake with a solution that was simple, cost effective, and suitable for use before the ship was scheduled to set sail.